AtleSkaanes/Programming-notes/cpp/General c++ notes.md

 Hello World!
 ```

-In the example above we use the `iostream` library to print `"Hello World!"` to the console.
+In the example above, we use the `iostream` library to print `"Hello World!"` to the console.

-`Iostream` is a library made by Jerry Schwarz, that is now included in the c++ library, this means you don't have to type `.h` after it, like you have to do with your own header files (we'll get into that later), and libraries that you downloaded.
-This is implementet to tell the diffrence between c and c++ libraries since both are compapitble.
+`Iostream` Is a library made by Jerry Schwarz, that is now included in the c++ library, this means you don't have to type `.h` after it, like you have to do with your own header files (we'll get into that later), and libraries that you downloaded.
+This is implemented to tell the difference between c and c++ libraries since both are compatible

 For more information about libraries, go to [[Libraries]]